BI/react-accordion/README.md

   * `webpack-dev-server` to run it.
 You can include flags, but `--watch` is automatically included.
   * Changes should automatically update the page.
   * go to http://localhost:8080/webpack-dev-server/bundle to look at the webserver page.
-* Fix clicking buttons in the Heading closing the accordion section
-* Allow buttons in tags to do something when you click on them